ajunlonglive/MoroutinesProject/Docs/README_EN.md

 ```

 ### Moroutine completion
-The method (`TickEnumerator()`) that was passed to the morutina has an infinite loop inside.
-For this reason, such a morutina will never end.
-However, if you pass a method that has a termination condition, then the morutina will terminate sooner or later.
+The method (`TickEnumerator()`) that was passed to the moroutine has an infinite loop inside.
+For this reason, such a moroutine will never end.
+However, if you pass a method that has a termination condition, then the moroutine will terminate sooner or later.
 For example:
 ```c#
 private void Start() => Moroutine.Run(DelayEnumerator(1f));